2019 Argentina, Paraguay and Uruguay blackout: Timeline

 At 7:07 a.m.
-(UTC-3) on 16 June 2019, Argentina's power grid "collapsed", according to Gustavo Lopetegui, the country's Energy Secretary.
-The failure occurred in the Argentine Interconnection System.
-In total, an estimated 48 million people lost power.
-The blackout affected most of Argentina (Tierra del Fuego in the country's far south was not affected) and Uruguay, along with parts of Paraguay.
-Although some media reported blackouts in parts of Chile and parts of southern Brazil, this claim was denied by the Chilean and Brazilian national authorities.
-Macri called it "unprecedented".
+(UTC-3) on June 16, 2019, Argentina’s power grid suffered a sudden and widespread failure, which Energy Secretary Gustavo Lopetegui described as a “collapse.”
+The disruption originated in the Argentine Interconnection System, triggering a massive blackout that left an estimated 48 million people without power.
+The outage affected nearly all of Argentina—excluding Tierra del Fuego in the far south—as well as neighboring Uruguay and parts of Paraguay.
+Although some media reports suggested that the blackout extended to areas in Chile and southern Brazil, these claims were later denied by Chilean and Brazilian national authorities.
+President Mauricio Macri called the event “unprecedented.”

-Argentine distributor of electricity Edesur announced on Twitter at 7:50 a.m. that all of Argentina and Uruguay had lost power as a result of the incident.
-It caused disruptions in subways and trains, but did not affect electric and non-electric airborne transport.
-According to Edesur, power had already been restored to some parts of Buenos Aires by 10 a.m.; Edesur reported that it might take many hours to restore power to all affected customers.
-By 1:30 p.m. power had been restored across 75% of Uruguay.
-By mid-afternoon 50,000 people had power restored in Argentina; north of Río Negro, coastal cities and the metropolitan areas of Uruguay also had power restored, as confirmed via Twitter by Uruguay's government-owned power company UTE.
-By the evening, it was announced that power had been restored to 98% of Argentina.
+The Argentine electricity distributor Edesur announced via Twitter at 7:50 a.m. that the entire power supply for Argentina and Uruguay had been disrupted.
+The blackout caused significant disruptions in subway and train services but did not impact airborne transport, including electric-powered aircraft.
+Restoration efforts began quickly, and by 10 a.m., some areas in Buenos Aires had regained power, although Edesur warned that full restoration could take several hours.
+By 1:30 p.m., 75% of Uruguay had power restored.[12]
+As the afternoon progressed, electricity returned to 50,000 people in Argentina, including those in coastal cities and metropolitan areas of Uruguay, as confirmed by Uruguay’s state-owned power company, UTE.
+By evening, 98% of Argentina had its power supply reinstated.

-By 17 June, it was confirmed that power had been restored to most of Argentina and Uruguay.
-Macri promised a full investigation.
-Citing official sources, Argentine media reported that the outage was linked to a failure in the transmission of electricity from the Yacyretá hydroelectric dam.
+By June 17, nearly all affected regions in Argentina and Uruguay had power restored.
+In response, President Macri pledged to launch an investigation into the cause of the blackout.
+Argentine media later reported that the outage was linked to a transmission failure originating from the Yacyretá hydroelectric dam.

 Impact

-Because the distribution of drinking water was affected by the power outage, Agua y Saneamientos Argentinos, one of Argentina's biggest water companies, warned people without power to limit their use of water.
+Distribution of drinking water was affected by the loss of power, with Agua y Saneamientos Argentinos, one of Argentina's largest water supply companies, urging people affected to reduce their water consumption.

 The blackout had an impact on local gubernatorial elections taking place in Argentina, where the lack of power forced voters to fill out ballots in the dark, using their mobile phones as flashlights.
 In some regions of the country, the elections were postponed by authorities.

 Medical patients who were dependent upon home equipment were urged to attend local hospitals, where similar devices were still operational, as they were powered by backup generators.

+The one and only town within Argentina which did not suffer much trouble was Ticino, at the Córdoba Province.
+It has a bioenergy power plant, fueled by peanut shells, an organic waste product for the local peanut industry.